mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

 This insight is significant as it reveals that social interaction relies on implicit qualities among conscious beings.
 Emotions can propagate from one nervous system to another through a memetic process, but the fidelity of this transfer depends on the capacity for one to relate.

 Despite individual variations in empathy, there's a universal understanding that experiences can be compared based on their inherent 'goodness' or 'badness' for those involved.
-Philosophers have formalized this concept through utilitarian moral frameworks.
+Philosophers have formalised this concept through utilitarian moral frameworks.
 While some may dismiss this as subjectively trivial, I argue that moral truths, like consciousness itself, are emergent properties arising from the complex interactions of conscious beings, and that this

 Just as the hard problem of consciousness asks why physical processes give rise to subjective experience, we face a parallel hard problem of morality: why do our experiences of well-being and suffering seem to carry intrinsic moral weight?
 Both problems point to phenomena that emerge from physical systems yet seem to transcend simple material explanations.